Indian Premier League: Which England players feature, what to expect, and who might win?

 Ben Stokes' absence means Moeen Ali is the sole Englishman in Chennai.

-You can see why Dhoni and Stephen Fleming like Mo - his calmness and experience fit perfectly with the CSK way of doing things.
+You can see why coach Stephen Fleming likes Mo - his calmness and experience fit perfectly with the CSK way of doing things.

 I expect him to get a fair amount of game time although maybe not as much as in previous years.
 He had a poor season with the bat last year but his bowling gives him a vital second string to his bow - he could well play as the 4th overseas player ahead of Mustafizur Rahman or Matheesha Pathirana on turning pitches.